Willy Unger: Early life and career

 Unger was born on 27 March 1920 in Warstein in Province of Westphalia within the Weimar Republic.
 In 1934, he joined the local Hitler Youth where he learned to glider aircraft.
 He learned to build and fly the SG 38 Schulgleiter (school glider).
 Unger then progressed to the Schneider Grunau Baby glider, and by 1939 completed his A-, B- and C-license to fly glider aircraft.
 Following graduation from school, Unger received vocational education as a machinist.

 World War II in Europe began on Friday 1 September 1939 when German forces invaded Poland.
-In consequence, Unger joined the military service in the Luftwaffe and received his military recruit training with a Fliegerausbildungsregiment (Flight Training Regiment).
+In consequence, Unger joined the military service in the Luftwaffe and received his military recruit training with a Fliegerausbildungs-Regiment (Flight Training Regiment).
 Due to his technical background as a machinist, he initially served as an aircraft mechanic.
 In late 1942, Unger was accepted for pilot training, (Note: Flight training in the Luftwaffe progressed through the levels A1, A2 and B1, B2, referred to as A/B flight training.
 A training included theoretical and practical training in aerobatics, navigation, long-distance flights and dead-stick landings.
 The B courses included high-altitude flights, instrument flights, night landings and training to handle the aircraft in difficult situations.) receiving his initial flight training with Flugzeugführerschule A/B 10 (FFS A/B 10—flight school for the pilot license) at Warnemünde.
 In January to February 1944, Unger received fighter pilot training with 2.
 Staffel (2nd squadron) of Ergänzungs-Jagdgruppe Ost, a supplementary training unit based at La Rochelle-La Leu, France.
 Following this training assignment, Unger was posted to 11.
 Staffel of Jagdgeschwader 3 "Udet" (JG 3—3rd Fighter Wing), a squadron of IV.
 Gruppe of JG 3.